 What documents do I require if I do not need a study visa?

-You should bring your UL offer letter in your hand luggage when travelling.
+Carry your UL offer letter in your hand luggage when travelling.
 You may be asked to present this to immigration when you arrive in Ireland.
-Remember you will also need to register with Immigration (GNIB) during your first week at UL.

 How do I apply for a study visa?